-Here, you can touch your product or service more directly with the focus on real education.
-So your roofing company could have a “How much does it cost to rebuild your roof?”
-You can also diagnose needs, recommend products, showcase risks with ideas like:
+Here, you can touch your product or service more directly, focusing on real education.
+So your roofing company could have a "How much does it cost to rebuild your roof?"
+You can also diagnose needs, recommend products, and showcase risks with ideas like:

 _1. Which is the right ___ for you?_